-This article is developed from a talk Karen gave at the Stirling Conference in 2018.
+Karen is a PhD student at Stirling Theological College.
+Her work explores models of Christian identity within Javanese culture.
+This article is developed from a presentation given by Karen at the Stirling Conference in July 2018.

 In Indonesia, greeting each other demonstrates great manners and a polite attitude to others.
 Whenever you meet someone you know, you say hi! and give a handshake.
-If you happen to meet older people or people whom you respect, you smile and nod your head.
-This attitude implies respect.
-Similarly, hospitality is a central social element in my hometown.
-We preserve social gatherings as a cultural and lifestyle expression for human interaction.
-Social gatherings can be family gatherings, a religious study, celebrations, weddings, or reunions.
-We have these social gatherings fortnightly (is this particularly to your church or family community?), and everyone takes turn to host.
+If you happen to meet older people and people whom you respect, you smile and nod your head.
+This shows respect; hospitality is a central social element in my hometown.
+Social gatherings are preserved as a cultural and lifestyle expression for human interaction.
+These can be family gatherings, a religious study, celebrations, weddings, or reunions.
 Literally every relative, colleague or business partner could be invited to a wedding.
 Joining a group of others that are invited, even if you did not receive an invitation personally addressed to you, is normal.
 Attending an event shows that you care, that you respect the people involved and your relationship with them.

 There are sets of categories within Javanese Christian culture and ethics that assert belonging and identity within Christian community, or within a particular church, or even within broader Javanese society.
 Within the system of culture, values and norms in Javanese society, religion attempts to establish quasi-legal parameters in politics and the public domain as representing human dignity and civilisation.
 Javanese society gravitates to pre-conceived standards and behaviours in order to prove Christian identity.
 Boundaries are created where beliefs must be commensurate with behaviour.
 Therefore, Christian identity is often defined by moral performance, not by identity in Christ.

-Hospitality can be described as the quality or disposition of receiving and treating guests and strangers in a warm, friendly, generous way (SOURCE?).
+Hospitality suggests treating others in a warm, friendly, generous way.
 It is obvious that hospitality plays a significant role in biblical ethics.
-It is an imperative throughout Scripture.
-Hospitality is part of the distinctiveness of being Christian.
-While people in some parts of Indonesia still preserve this attitude, in some other part of Indonesia hospitality is becoming less emphasised.
+It is an imperative throughout Scripture in both Old and New Testaments.
+Hence, hospitality exhibits the distinctiveness of Christian impetus.
+While people in some parts of Indonesia still preserve this attitude, in some other part of Indonesia hospitality is losing emphasis.
 The practice of hospitality in Java can be habitual, almost duty-driven rather than out of people’s heart as an expression of faith.